7enderhead/antiweb/documentation/source/process_overview.rst

       antiweb.py /path/to/project -r -i

    This snippet will recursively process files in /path/to/project and put them into the directory you are currently working in.
-The ``-i`` is very important because it will add the files to an index.rst file that is used by Sphinx   To put them in a seperate folder, use:
+The ``-i`` is very important because it will add the files to an index.rst file that is used by Sphinx.
+To put them in a seperate folder, use:

    ::